leftCoast/LC_GUITextTools/README.md

-# LC_textView
+# LC_GUITextTools
-Library to create rectangle with flowing text.
+A library to manage text on the screen.